Bridges have been some of the most important structures in civilizations all over the world.

 35. Octávio Frias de Oliveira Bridge

-The Octávio Frias de Oliveira Bridge is a cable-stayed bridge and is commonly known as the “Ponte Estaiada.”
+The Octávio Frias de Oliveira Bridge is cable-stayed and is commonly known as the “Ponte Estaiada.”
 It crosses the Pinheiros River in São Paulo, Brazil.
 The bridge deck is unusually shaped like an “X.“

 The total length of the bridge is about 1,600 meters (5,200 feet) and it has a total height of 138 meters (453 feet).
-It is the only bridge in the world which has curved tracks that are supported by a single concrete mast.
+It is the only bridge in the world that has curved tracks that are supported by a single concrete mast.

 36. Juscelino Kubitschek Bridge

 The Juscelino Kubitschek Bridge, which is most commonly referred to as the “Ponte JK,” is a steel and concrete arch bridge that crosses Lake Paranoá in Brasília, Brazil.
 The bridge is named after President Juscelino Kubitschek, who was president of Brazil from 1956 to 1961, and who was the main proponent of the planned city.

 The bridge connects the eastern area of the lake where we can find Brasília International Airport, with the city center of Brazil’s capital.
 The bridge with its silhouette design has a total length of 1,200 meters (3,900 feet) and was constructed between 2000 and 2002.